NVlabs/HOVER/README.md

 # License

-GR00T-Control-HOVER is released under the Apache License 2.0.
+HOVER is released under the Apache License 2.0.
 See LICENSE for additional details.

 # Contributors